Frequently Asked Questions

 Who is "rocket.aero?"
 And how did they end up with such a screwy name?
 When the .aero TLD (top level domain) for the aviation industry was first opened up in 2002 we were among the first to snag a name.
 As an FYI, the correct pronunciation of our name is "rocket dot aero," and we keep it all in lower case to piss off our old English teachers.

-Why did you begin producing aviation and space history DVDs?
+Why did you begin producing aviation and space history videos?
 Well, the simple answer is that I am simply goofy for anything that flies, probably much like most of the people visiting this website.
 There is also a more thorough answer: during a trip to the National Archives facility on Fort Worth to delve into their extensive NASA holdings for any available Little Joe info for a model project, the archivist made an offhand comment concerning the NARA film holdings.
 A light bulb went off over my head, and I soon found myself sliding down the slipperly slope into the world of archival film.
 I ended up building a series of spiffy Little Joe models based on the film uncovered during that first search, and have moved on to other subjects since.
 As a matter of fact, the film unearthed for our "V-2 in America" DVD was used as the basis for a series of Bumper WAC models.